Day by day

 Analytical performance when measuring low cardiac troponin concentrations – Kristin M Aakre, Norway

-Future perspectives; Novel cardiac troponin assays – Sarah Wittfooth, Finland
+Future perspectives; Novel cardiac troponin assays – Saara Wittfooth, Finland

 EFLM SYMPOSIUM 3